MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 5. Select the license that includes Dynamics 365 Customer Voice.
 6. Expand **Apps** and select **Dynamics 365 Customer Voice** to enable it for the user.
 7. Select **Save changes**.

+## Why are some Dynamics 365 Customer Voice tables not visible in the security role editor?

+Some Customer Voice tables—such as **Survey response**, **Survey invite**, and **Alert** are activity entities in Microsoft Dataverse.
+Activity entities don't appear as individual entries in the security role editor; instead, they inherit their access privileges from the **Activity** table.

+To manage permissions for these tables, configure the **Activity** table privileges in your security role.
+The updated privileges automatically apply to all Activity entities, including Customer Voice tables.

+For more information, see [Activity table (Microsoft Dataverse)](/power-apps/developer/data-platform/activity-entities).

 ## How can I share new feature requirements or ideas?